 Unit Verification

-The IECEx Certified Equipment Scheme enables the issuing of an IECEx certificate to cover specific equipment regarded as “one-off” or production of limited quantities where the requirements for ExCBs to conduct assessment of a manufacturer’s quality system and on-going surveillance may not be relevant.
+The IECEx Certified Equipment Scheme enables the issuing of an IECEx CoC to cover specific equipment regarded as “one-off” or production of limited quantities where the requirements for ExCBs to conduct assessment of a manufacturer’s quality system and on-going surveillance may not be relevant.
 ExMC shall maintain procedures for the processing of applications for Unit Verification by ExCBs.

-IECEx certificates issued for Unit Verification shall require the issue of an ExTR in accordance with these Rules and shall include specific reference to the equipment covered by the IECEx certificate, e.g. serial number or numbers where more than one item is to be covered.
-A QAR is not required when an IECEx certificate is issued for Unit Verification.
+IECEx CoCs issued for Unit Verification shall require the issue of an ExTR in accordance with these Rules and shall include specific reference to the equipment covered by the IECEx CoC, for example, serial number or numbers where more than one item is to be covered.
+A QAR is not required when an IECEx CoC is issued for Unit Verification.

-NOTE: Refer to IECEx OD 033 for procedures covering the issuing of IECEx Unit Verification CoCs.
+NOTE: Refer to IECEx OD 033 for procedures covering the issuing of IECEx Unit Verification Certificates.

-Manufacturers and holders of an IECEx certificate issued for Unit Verification shall associate the certificate only with the equipment identified by serial number(s) indicated in the certificate.
+Applicants issued an IECEx certificate for Unit Verification shall associate the certificate only with the equipment identified by serial number(s) indicated in the certificate.
 Use of the certificate to make claims about any other equipment is forbidden.

-The format of IECEx Unit Verification Certificates shall be the same as certificates issued under this Scheme.
+The format of IECEx Unit Verification Certificates shall be the same as certificates issued under this Scheme (refer IECEx OD 033).

 Duties and responsibilities of those participating in the IECEx Scheme